 We, and any collaborators, are not permitted to commercialize, market, promote or sell any product candidate in the United States without obtaining marketing approval from the FDA.
 Foreign regulatory authorities, such as the European Medicines Agency, or the EMA, impose similar requirements.
 We have not previously submitted a new drug application, or NDA, to the FDA or similar drug approval filings to comparable foreign regulatory authorities for any of our product candidates.
 Before obtaining marketing approval from regulatory authorities for the sale of our product candidates, we must complete preclinical development and then conduct extensive clinical trials to demonstrate the safety and efficacy of our product candidates in humans.
-Celgene intends to submit a new drug application, or NDA, to the FDA for enasidenib (AG-221) in relapsed and/or refractory acute myeloid leukemia, or AML by year-end 2016, and we plan to explore a similar regulatory pathway for AG-120, which could lead to an NDA submission in 2017.
-However, we can provide no assurance that we and/or Celgene will submit such NDAs or receive regulatory approval for enasidenib (AG-221) and/or AG-120 on the timeframe we expect, or at all.
+Celgene submitted an NDA to the FDA for IDHIFA® (enasidenib) in relapsed and/or refractory, or R/R, acute myeloid leukemia, or AML, in December 2016, and in March 2017, we announced that this NDA was accepted by the FDA with priority review and a Prescription Drug User Fee Act, or PDUFA, action date of August 30, 2017.
+We plan to explore a similar regulatory pathway for ivosidenib, and we expect to submit a NDA ivosidenib in IDH1 mutant-positive R/R AML by the end of 2017.
+However, we can provide no assurance that we will successfully submit an NDA for ivosidenib, or that any NDAs, once submitted, will receive regulatory approval on the timeframe we expect, or at all.